tcb-si/tcb/README.md

 module Notifications
   include TCB::HandlesEvents

-  on UserRegistered, execute(SendWelcomeEmail, TrackRegistration) on OrderPlaced,    execute(SendOrderConfirmation) end
+  on UserRegistered, react_with(SendWelcomeEmail, TrackRegistration) on OrderPlaced,    react_with(SendOrderConfirmation) end

 class SendWelcomeEmail